-They moved off, and I followed.
-They went right through to the Rotunda Bar, got some drinks, and took them to a table near the window.
+They went to the Rotunda Bar.
+I followed.
+They sat near the window, with drinks.
 I stood in the doorway near the top of the basement stairs and looked into the amazing round room with its glass wall, like the one in Aunty Heidi’s flat, and its chandelier.
 Aunty Heidi has one of those, too.
 The whole hotel could almost be Aunty Heidi’s flat, but about a hundred times bigger.
-A waitress glided around carrying a tray loaded with cups and cakes.
-She moved across the floor smoothly, like a robot.
-I smelt coffee and new decorating and perfume.
-I looked at the two of them by the window, and I couldn’t believe it.

 Aunty Heidi looked excited.
 She smiled a lot more than usual.
 She talked, and smiled as she talked, showing her teeth.
-I wished I was close enough to hear what they were saying.
 What could they be saying?
 She looked a bit stiff, as if she was doing something difficult.
 Then he went back to the bar for more drinks and I got a better view of him: he was young, tall and thin with a pale face, just like the man I’d made.
 Perhaps if he’d been wearing jeans, or if he hadn’t been so tall . . . but no, he was dressed exactly as I’d made him.

 I tried to make out the strands of seaweed-hair.
 If I did walk up to them, I’d be able to see the seaweed.
 I’d be able to touch it.
 I’d know.